-John is a composer, producer, songwriter and multi-instrumentalist hailing from a small town in the Calder Valley of West Yorkshire.
+John is a composer, producer, songwriter and multi-instrumentalist from West Yorkshire.

-As well as working on The Little Unsaid’s upcoming album, due for release on Reveal Records in spring 2021, John has spent the last year composing more music for film and theatre, including National Youth Theatre’s upcoming adaptation of George Orwell’s Animal Farm.
+As well as working on The Little Unsaid's upcoming album, due for release on Reveal Records in July 2021, John has spent the last year composing more music for film and theatre, including National Youth Theatre's new adaptation of George Orwell's Animal Farm.